How the London Airbnb Ruling will Impact Serviced Accommodation in the UK

-A recent ruling has placed restrictions on homeowners from renting out property through Airbnb in London.
-Today Rob and Paul Winder from Residential Estates discuss how this ruling might or might not affect the serviced accommodation model in Manchester or elsewhere in the UK.
+A recent ruling in London has placed restrictions on homeowners from renting out property through Airbnb.
+Today, Rob Jones and Paul Winder, an investment consultant from Residential Estates in Chester, discuss how this ruling might or might not have an impact on the serviced accommodation model in Manchester.

 Very recently in the UK, there was a ruling in London which ultimately impacts the allowance of short terms stays in properties around the London borough for about 90 days over a year period.

-What that ultimately means is there’s a lot of people putting their properties on Airbnb that want to rent them for a night or a weekend here and there.
+What that ultimately means is there are a lot of people putting their properties on Airbnb that want to rent them for a night or a weekend here and there.

 Over a period of time, the councils were thinking it's limiting the amount of available housing stock for straightforward residential homeowners.

-They brought in a ruling effectively which said if you want to rent over 90 days within a year period, you have to apply for planning permission to allow you to do short terms stays.
+They brought in a ruling effectively which said if you want to rent over 90 days within a year period, you have to apply for planning permission to allow you to do short-term stays.

 We're having this discussion about how this might affect a couple other areas-